chuv13/vinnymarquez/_posts/2013-06-27-interview-meowww.md

 **Me:** What got you into music?

-**Meowww:� **Tatay ko.
+**Meowww: **Tatay ko.
 Isa syang malakaing fan ng musika.
 Lahat sila ng mga kapatid nya ay marunong sa instrumento at magagaling kumanta.
 Naikwento nya sa akin na noong ilang buwan pa lamang ako at nagpapatugtog sya ng Deep Purple, Eagles at kung ano ano pa, napapansin daw nya na sinasabayan ng mga kamay ko ang beat ng mga kanta.
 At yung musika mismo.
 Sa hindi maintindihang dahilan, kaya ka nitong paiyakin, patawanin, kaya nitong sirain ang araw mo o pasiglahin ang araw mo.
 Sabi nga ni Bob Marley: “One good thing about music, when it hits you, you feel no pain”.

 > *tn: My dad.
 He was a big fan of music.
 He along with his brothers all know how to play instruments and are great singers.
 He once told me that when I was a few months old he would play songs from Deep Purple, Eagles, etc and he noticed that I would move my hands in sync with the music.
 Also, music itself.
 For reasons unbeknownst to me, it can make you cry or laugh, make or break your day.
 As Bod Marley once said: “One good thing about music, when it hits you, you feel no pain”.*